railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 * 30% one month after the system has gone into production.

 In this case you should create several invoices for the one Sales Order.
-You've two options for this:
+You have two options for this:

 * Do not handle invoicing automatically from the Sales Order but carry out manual invoicing instead,